hchang14/LibraryProject/README.md

 - As a user, I want to be able to be given the option to load my library list from file when I start the application.

 ## Instructions for Grader
-- You can generate the first required action related to the user story "adding multiple Xs to a Y" by clicking the "Add a new book" button in the homepage11.
+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by clicking the "Add a new book" button in the homepage.
-For those who didn't load data, you can do so by clicking the "Add a new book" button in the homepage2 class
-- You can generate the second required action related to the user story "adding multiple Xs to a Y" by clicking the "Remove existing book(s)" button in the homepage11.
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by clicking the "Remove existing book(s)" button in the homepage.
-- You can locate my visual component by running the application, it is in the start page.
+- You can locate my visual component (the background of the start page) by running the application, it is in the start page.
+And I stored the picture under the data package which named "phase3_pic2.png".
-- By clicking the "Quit" button, a warning box will appear.
-You can save the data of my library by clicking the "Yes" button in that box.
+- By clicking the "Quit" button, a pop-up window appears.
+You can save the data of my library by clicking the "Yes" button in that pop-up window.
+Meanwhile, you can choose "no"-- do not save data or "cancel"-- disappear the pop-up window.
 - You can reload the data of your library by clicking the "Yes, load data" button at the start page.
+- You can create a new library without any saved data by clicking "no, create a new one" button in the start page.